Everything you need to know about the iPad Pro 2

 When the first iPad launched back in 2010, Apple created a product category all on its own, driving rivals to bust out their own competing devices.
 Sales boomed, and tablets became a must-have for gadgeteers everywhere.
 But since then, the size of smartphone screens has ballooned, and the tablet industry has taken a major hit as a result.
 Apple still regularly releases iPads, but the line-up has become confusing and unwieldy.

 That’s why we’re not entirely sure what Apple has planned for the future.
-We’ve already been inundated with rumours about the next iPad, believed to be the iPad Pro 2.
+We’ve already been inundated with rumours about the next iPad (or iPad Pro?), believed to be the iPad Pro 2.
 Tipsters suggest we’ll see a middling 10-inch(-ish) iPad launched this year, in a bid to woo as wide a range of consumers as possible.

 Now that we’re starting to get a good idea of what to expect from the iPad Pro 2, we’ve rounded up all the information we could find about the mooted device, plus heaps of speculation and educated guesswork, too.